texhex/CmsMsg/README.md

 Only the CER file should be distributed, the PFX files are required to be kept private.

-Warning: `CreateCertficate.ps1` will overwrite these files without warning when they exist.

 ## Importing the certificate

 After running the creation script, you have the required certificate to start using the CmsMessage cmdlets.
-In order to decrypt any data, that was encrypted with the generated CER file, you need to have the full certificate (public and private) in your local certificate store.
+In order to decrypt any data, that was encrypted with the generated CER file, you need to have the full certificate (PFX - public and private) in your local certificate store.

 The first option to do this is to import the PFX file using the build-in certificate management: